danPixl/puredarwin.github.io/index.md

 ## **Something to the Open Source Community!**

-### **Here's a [Guide](https://github.com/PureDarwin/Building-XNU-16.7-Kernel-Guide/) on Building XNU of the 16.7(10.12.6) Kernel!**
+### **Here's a [Guide](https://github.com/PureDarwin/Building-XNU-16.7-Kernel-Guide/) on Building XNU of the 16.7 (10.12.6) Kernel!**

 Status
 ------

-PureDarwin is currently working on AHCI and eMMC family/drivers for Darwin only they will not support/work on Apple's macOS.
+PureDarwin is currently working on AHCI and eMMC family/drivers for Darwin only - they will not support/work on Apple's macOS.
 We have a PoC(Proof of Concept) of PureDarwin 2.2 qemu image that's based on Apple's open source code of [macOS 10.10.5](http://opensource.apple.com/release/os-x-10105/) that is only currently available to those who join our IRC channel #puredarwin on freenode.

-Update: Hey, guys, we're still moving along we will be providing an SDK that is native of an Apple release on opensource.apple.com and a modified version that is PureDarwin targeted as we are working on XNU modified Kernel with some other BSD/POSIX features that don't require us to rely on Apple's Closed sources that they'll never release.
+Update: Hey, guys, we're still moving along we will be providing an SDK that is native of an Apple release on opensource.apple.com and a modified version that is PureDarwin targeted as we are working on XNU modified Kernel with some other BSD/POSIX features that don't require us to rely on Apple's proprietary code that they'll never release.

 We are looking for supporters/coders that can help bring about faster Development of PureDarwin while showing Apple that there is still a community of Open Source Darwin Supporters that would like to see more openness from them whether it be from them releasing Binary Drivers for our use as they once did or open source projects like libxpc/launchd again.